Digital-Media/webshop/README.md

 # hyp2ue4_t1

 This Exercise uses the knowledge form hyp2ue3_t1 to build a template for a Registration form.
+You can use login.html.twig as starting point and change it to fulfill the needs of a registration form.
+Add a repeat field for the password.
+The rest of the fields can be left empty for this exercise.

 # hyp2ue6_t2

 This Exercise uses the knowledge from hyp2ue5_t2 to store data of a Registration form to `onlineshop.user`.
 It is related to hyp2ue4_t1.
+Validate the input fields and store them to the database.

 # hyp2ue5_t1